 Projects and activities

-AHEC establishes working committees for selected projects, under Section 39 of the National Health and Medical Research Act 1992.
-AHEC undertakes a rolling review of the National Statement on Ethical Conduct in Human Research and other projects to address contemporary issues in health and medical research.
+Working committees are established for selected projects, under Section 39 of the National Health and Medical Research Act 1992.
 Click here for more information about guideline development.

-AHEC is currently undertaking work in the following areas:
+Work is being undertaken in the following areas:

 - Rolling review of the National Statement.
 More information is available here.

 - Determining the type of ethical guidance required for the return of results for genetic/genomic research.

 - Developing ethical guidelines for organ transplantation from deceased donors.